 "...it is time to dispel, once and for all, the official myth--the official lie!--that Lee Harvey Oswald murdered President Kennedy.
 He did not and could not have done it."

 I would imagine most in the OIC are well intentioned and sincere but their leaders have made a poor case for the Altgens 6 theory.
 Based on most evidence these claims do not enjoy support from those who regard the entire record.
 A last final baseless claim is that Oswald "could not have done it" and this is blatantly wrong, it is possible, however unlikely.
-The OIC fails to consider the evidence has no agenda and the evidence as a whole reveals inconsistencies that the OIC would support.
-However, if they will not acknowledge most evidence much shall escape them.
+The OIC neglects to consider the evidence has no agenda and reveals official inconsistencies that escape them because they refuse to acknowledge all the reliable facts.

 i.
 Hearings of the President's Commission, Volume VI, Testimony of Bill Nolan Lovelady, p.
 338